Last Updated By Shreya Sareen on 16 Dec, 2021

 Senior Level Salary per annum (INR)

 Note: The figures mentioned above are an approximate estimate and may vary from one organisation to the other organisation.

 In order to become a management consultant, it is important for candidates to score well in the entrance exams designed for taking admission in the various management colleges of India.
-To do so, candidates can take help from best books and study materials for preparation of MBA entrance exam.
+To do so, candidates can take help from the best books and study materials for the preparation of the MBA entrance exam.
 Enlisted below are some of the top books and reference materials.

 50 Plus Solved Papers MBA Entrances by Arihant Publication.